It Comes

 In the wind of the North Country.

-Her cackle can find its way to me.
+Her cackle will find its way to me.